Jjomaeng/School-Materials-Projects/Compiler/README.md

 ### Assignment 01
 - Implement a program that manages the hash symbol table.
 ### Assignment 02
-- Implement a scanner using a lex
+- Implement a scanner using LEX
 ### Assignment 03
-- Implement parser using YACC (parse the scanned token)
+- Implement a parser using YACC (parse the scanned token)